-Article 99-2 (1) A broadcaster has the exclusive right to make its broadcast available for transmission based on the receipt of its broadcast transmission or
+Article 99 (1) A broadcaster has the exclusive right to rebroadcast or cablecast its broadcast based on the receipt of its broadcast transmission.

-- based on the receipt of a cablecast transmission that has been made based on the receipt of its broadcast transmission. - (2) The provisions of the preceding paragraph do not apply to a work's being made transmissible in connection with an automatic public transmission that a person making automatic public transmissions based on the receipt of broadcast transmissions is required to make pursuant to the provisions of laws and regulations.
+(2) The provisions of the preceding paragraph do not apply to a cablecast that a person that cablecasts based on the receipt of broadcast transmissions is required to make pursuant to the provisions of laws and regulations.